-How to Clean Berkey Filter: A Complete and Easy Guide
+How To Clean Berkey Filter: 5 Easy Instructions

 Why Is It Important to Clean Berkey Filters?

 Apart from affecting the taste of your water negatively, cleaning Berkey filters is essential to prevent:

 According to a microbiologist, Jason Tetro, mold needs three things to grow- a warm environment, water, salt, or sugar.
 Mold build-up in water occurs very fast, and its presence in drinking water is hazardous to health, thus, defeating the purpose of using a water filter.
 Molds are removed from the filter through constant and thorough cleaning.

 Limescale is a build-up caused by hard water and contains calcium, carbonate, manganese, and magnesium.
 It is hard and chalky and lurks inside the tap and pipes, but it can be removed by proper cleaning with vinegar.